 With AR also comes the possibility of richer, deeper brand experiences, with ads being run in real time in front of a user’s eyes, whilst browsing machines for food and drink that they are considering purchasing.
 From an engagement perspective, this could be huge.

-Whatever the future holds, we know from experience that innovation in the vending industry is a big thing, and manufacturers are no doubt already exploring some of the options we’ve discussed today as they seek to make quicker, more convenient and more immersive experience for consumers around the world.
+Whatever the future holds, we know from experience that innovation in the vending industry is a big thing, and manufacturers are no doubt already exploring some of the options we’ve discussed today as they seek to make quicker, more convenient and more immersive experiences for consumers around the world.

 Bring it on!